korem-lab/preeclampsia_analysis/README.md

 # Code repository for analysis of preeclampsia
-This repository contains all code and results supporting the analysis of our manuscript titled 'First trimester vaginal microbes and immune factors are early predictors of preeclampsia.'
+This repository contains all code and results supporting the analysis of our manuscript titled 'Early prediction of preeclampsia using the first trimester vaginal microbiome.'

 Outline of the Repository
 ------------------